MysticVapour/Gradi-Final/README.md

 Presentation Link: https://www.canva.com/design/DAFm1ReWkb0/wExqDD7LjFC6F7G23bQxsQ/edit?utm_content=DAFm1ReWkb0&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

+# Attention: How to Test Model

+You can test Gradi using Answer1.png, Answer2.png (Put either of these in the Student Portal) and train using neural_db/FrenchRev.pdf (For demo, the code is already trained with FrenchRev)

 ## Problem Statement

 -	Objective type paper correction is automatable but has not been extended to subjective type papers yet